eburdon/Seng371-SoftwareEvolutionClassProject/README.md

 Big question: How has Python become more powerful?

-Jugding the power of a language is a tough thing to do, so I'm going to attempt to answer it by looking at 3 key pieces of a language: its source code, the program built using the language, and its surrounding community (sociotechnical environment).
+Judging the power of a language is a tough thing to do, so I'm going to attempt to answer it by looking at 3 key pieces of a language: its source code, the program built using the language, and its surrounding community (sociotechnical environment).

 Overarching tools I'll be using: